 From RFQ to Copyright: Light Art Lessons Learned

-- Be able to describe the conceptual, practical and technical characteristics of Radiant Echo, a permanent light art piece completed in 2019
+- Participants will be able to describe the conceptual, practical and technical characteristics of Radiant Echo, a permanent light art piece completed in 2019.

 Associate Professor of Lighting Design and Interdisciplinary Practice

 Parsons School of Design

 Glenn Shrum transitioned from architecture to lighting to pursue the creative opportunity of light’s profound effect on space and people.
 He maintains a dual professional identity as Associate Professor of Lighting Design and Interdisciplinary Practice at Parsons School of Design in New York City and founding principal of Flux Studio.